Ashik-Abdullah-Chowdhury/Basic-Image-Structure/README.md

-# This repository shows what i learned about "Basic Structure of Image"
+# This repository shows some results of what i learned about "Basic Structure of Image"
 On this topic, i learned about: